9 Best Password Managers for Businesses in 2025

 • Portable USB password vault option.

-I like Sticky Password’s portable USB option, which lets admins access their passwords on any employee’s PC by inserting their external drive and launching the USB version of Sticky Password, named “Portable Passwords.”
+I like Sticky Password’s portable USB option, which lets admins access their passwords on any employee’s Windows PC by inserting their external drive and launching the USB version of Sticky Password, named “Portable Passwords.”

 Sticky Password also makes password sharing very easy — none of my team had any issues sending passwords or secure notes to one another.
 It was also easy to set and change password permissions for different users.
 For example, I could give my co-founder edit access to our company’s Amazon Business account, but I could disable password editing permissions for other team members.